DevelopingGod/IronPhonePad/AI_PROMPT.md

 "Act as a Senior .NET Architect.
 I am starting a C# technical assessment where I need to implement a 'Old Phone Pad' decoder.

 **My Goal:**
-I want to demonstrate professional engineering standards with a clean, production-ready solution structure.
-I will write the actual C# logic for the decoder myself, but I need your help setting up the environment.
+I want to demonstrate professional engineering standards with a clean, production-ready solution structure. **I will write the actual C# logic for the decoder myself**, but I need your help setting up the environment.

 **Request:**
 1. Propose a robust project structure (Solution file, Core Class Library, Console Runner, and NUnit Test Project).